Update on the UK Government consultation on the proposed changes to the EPBD and the impact on TM44 Air Conditioning Inspections

 From 6 April 2012, all TM44 air conditioning inspection reports needed to be lodged on the national Government Landmark register, where after a report and certificate can be generated.

-So what EPBD amendments have been approved for Article 15 - Inspection of air-conditioning systems which could impact the current inspection and certification of air conditioning systems in England and Wales?
+So what were the proposed EPBD amendments for Article 15 - Inspection of air-conditioning systems which could impact the current inspection and certification of air conditioning systems in England and Wales?

 1. Member States shall lay down the necessary measures to establish regular inspections of the accessible parts of air-conditioning systems or of systems for combined air-conditioning and ventilation, with an effective rated output of over 70 kW.

 The inspection shall include an assessment of the efficiency and sizing of the air-conditioning system compared with the cooling requirements of the building and, where relevant, consider the capabilities of the air- conditioning system or of the system for combined air-conditioning and ventilation to optimise its performance under typical or average operating conditions.

 Where no changes have been made to the air-conditioning system or to the system for combined air-conditioning and ventilation or to the cooling requirements of the building following an inspection carried out pursuant to this paragraph, Member States may choose not to require the assessment of the sizing of the air-conditioning system to be repeated.